LoginamNet/react-simple-slider-demo/README.md

 In the example above, each slide will have a size of 600x400px.

+> [!TIP]
-Both the Simple Slider and the Slide have a transparent background.
+> Both the Simple Slider and the slide wrapper have a transparent background.
 Add styles to the parent element and to each created "child" component, respectively (for example, to create a preloader).

 ## Props<a id='props'></a>